openstack-infra/system-config/doc/source/infra-cloud.rst

   * The cloud will run keystone v3 and glance v2 APIs because these are the versions upstream recommends using.

+  * The cloud will run keystone on port 443.

   * The cloud will not use the glance task API for image uploads, it will use the PUT interface because the task API does not function and we are not expecting a wide user base to be uploading many images simultaneously.